North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 South Carolina Stats and Trends

-- In South Carolina's 12 games this year, it has five wins against the spread.

-- The Gamecocks have been underdogs by 8.5 points or more five times this year and have covered the spread twice.
+- This season, the Gamecocks have just two against the spread wins in five games as an underdog of 8.5 points or more.

-- South Carolina has hit the over in 45.5% of its opportunities this season (five times over 11 games with a set point total).
+- South Carolina's games this season have hit the over on five of 11 set point totals (45.5%).

 - The Gamecocks put up 21.3 points per game, 10.3 fewer than the Tar Heels surrender (31.6).

-- When South Carolina records more than 31.6 points, it is 1-0 against the spread and 2-0 overall.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it scores more than 31.6 points.

-- In games that South Carolina piles up over 407.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- South Carolina is 1-1 against the spread and 3-0 overall when the team piles up more than 407.8 yards.

-- The Gamecocks have turned the ball over 23 times this season, eight more turnovers than the Tar Heels have forced (15).
+- The Gamecocks have turned the ball over eight more times (23 total) than the Tar Heels have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.